FutureTrust/vals/README.md

 * The vals-web module contains the SpringBoot web application exposing a RESTful validation interface.

 ## Compiling the modules
 Besides the vals-web module, the other modules do not require any specific configuration.
+The only specific requirement relates to the SD-DSS version, which corresponds to the library clone made for the FutureTrust project.
 For the vals-web module, the property files provided under the src/main/resources folder must be edited in order to match the local configuration:
 * The application.properties file currently has only a single property (unused at the moment), which is the URL of the GTSL end-point that must be contacted in order to retrieve trust status information related to a given electronic certificate;
 * The crypto.properties file contains all properties related to trust anchors, TSL certificates etc.;